Rouzihiro/osyx/docs/ui/fonts.md

 ## Installation

-If you look on the right side of this repository on GitHub, you'll see that I uploaded the fonts as a release pacakge, you can install:
+If you look on the right side of this repository on GitHub, you'll see that I've uploaded the fonts as a release package you can install:

 ```sh
 bash install/setup/display/fonts.sh